Canon 6D vs Nikon Df

 Studio photographers will appreciate that the Nikon Df (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the 6D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
+Both the 6D and the Df have been discontinued, but can regularly be found used on eBay.
+The 6D was replaced by the Canon 6D Mark II, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D and the Nikon Df?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 6D:

 - More detail: Offers more megapixels (20 vs 16.2MP) with a 11% higher linear resolution.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.71x vs 0.70x).